RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/creating-distributed-services.md

 ---

-Change the empty `userXX-bookinfo` project via CodeReady Workspace `Terminal` and you should replace `userxx` with your username:
+Change the empty `userXX-bookinfo` project via CodeReady Workspaces `Terminal` and you should replace `userxx` with your username:

 `oc project userxx-bookinfo`